beakbahama/log/docs/time-is-freedom.md

 ## The Global Institution Framework
-The GI framework is designed to ensure that prosperity is accessible to everyone, transforming it from a mere possibility to a guaranteed right.
+The GI framework is designed to ensure that prosperity is accessible to everyone, transforming it from a mere possibility to a guarantee.
 It is centered on the goal that all basic and essential human needs—including housing, healthcare, education, and creative fulfillment—are universally accessible and serve as the foundation of a thriving society.

 The framework proposes a new societal model that replaces traditional governmental structures and NGOs with a unified system where essential services are centralized through collective efforts and advanced technologies.
 This approach sets to make taxation for common human essentials obsolete, shifting towards a system where community contributions directly fund societal needs.